gatsbyjs/gatsby/docs/contributing/create-a-starter.md

 For a starter to work properly, it needs to include some files (see the [Hello World starter](https://github.com/gatsbyjs/gatsby-starter-hello-world/) for a barebones example):

 - `README.md`: instructions for how to install and configure your starter, a list of its features or structure, and any helpful tips.
 - `package.json`: the "command center" for Gatsby dependencies and scripts.
-Find an example in the [Hello World Starter](https://github.com/gatsbyjs/gatsby-starter-hello-world/blob/master/package.json).
+Find an example in the [Hello World starter's package.json](https://github.com/gatsbyjs/gatsby-starter-hello-world/blob/master/package.json) file.
 - `gatsby-config.js`: a space to add configurable data and plugins.
 See [Gatsby Config](/docs/gatsby-config/) for more information.
-- `src/pages`: a directory for page components to live, with at least [one example](https://github.com/gatsbyjs/gatsby-starter-hello-world/blob/master/src/pages/index.js).
+- `src/pages`: a directory for page components to live, with at least one [index.js file (example)](https://github.com/gatsbyjs/gatsby-starter-hello-world/blob/master/src/pages/index.js).
 - `static`: a directory for static assets, such as a `favicon.ico` file.
-- `.gitignore` _(optional)_: a file telling Git which resources to leave out of source control, such as the `node_modules` directory, log files, Gatsby `.cache` and `public` directories.
+- `.gitignore`: a file telling Git which resources to leave out of source control, such as the `node_modules` directory, log files, Gatsby `.cache` and `public` directories.
 - `.prettierrc` _(optional)_: a configuration file for [Prettier](https://prettier.io/), a JavaScript linter and formatter used for Gatsby development.

 Your starter should also have these qualities: